Rejjak/rn-riyo-cli/README.md

 rn-riyo --help
 ```

-Note: I am sorry to say you that there was a problem with version of 1.0.0 to 1.0.4.
-If your are using oldest version, please uninstall it and re-install latest version again.
+Note: I am sorry to say you that there was a minor problem with version 1.0.0 to 1.0.4.
+If your are currently using oldest version, please uninstall it and re-install latest version again.

+In the latest version I have add a new functionality to display a message if new version is available of the CLI.

 **Lets chill dude, happy coding!**